Bob looked up from the report he was reading and saw the SMS was from Leslie, one of his Improvement Science Practitioners.

 Energy is often described as two forms – potential energy and and kinetic energy.
 The ‘doing’ happens when one form is being converted from potential to kinetic.
 Cash in the budget is like potential energy – sitting there ready to do some business.
 Cash flow is like kinetic energy – it is the business.

 Plants discovered millions of years ago how to do this sunlight-to-chemical energy conversion and that biological legacy is built into every cell in every plant on the planet.
 Animals just do the reverse trick – they convert chemical-to-electrical.
-Every cell in every animal on the plant is a microscopic electrical generator that “burns” chemical fuel – carbohydrate.
+Every cell in every animal on the planet is a microscopic electrical generator that “burns” chemical fuel – carbohydrate.
 The other products are carbon dioxide and water.
-Plants use sunlight to recycle the carbon dioxide.
+Plants use sunlight to recycle and store the carbon dioxide.
 It is a resilient and sustainable design.

 To illustrate how amazing animals are at energy conservation we just need to look at an animal structure like the heart.
 The heart is there to pump blood around.
 Blood carries chemical nutrients and waste from one “department” of the body to another – just like ships, rail, roads and planes carry stuff around the world.